 The Company's policy is to maintain a strong capital base so as to maintain investor and creditor confidence, safeguard the Company's ability to support the exploration and development of its exploration and evaluation assets and to sustain future development of the business.
 The capital structure of the Company consists of equity and debt obligations, net of cash.

-There were no changes in the Company's approach to capital management during the nine months ended September 30, 2017 and no restrictions.
+There were no changes in the Company's approach to capital management during the year ended December 31, 2017 and no restrictions.